 Can You Battery Share on a Smartphone?

-On iPhone, power sharing or wireless reverse charging is not yet a feature that is only accessible on Qi-certified devices such as the Huawei P30 Pro and a lot of the Samsung flagship devices like Galaxy S20, S20+, S20 Ultra, Z Flip, Note10, Note10+, S10e, S10, S10+, and Fold.
+It is primarily accessible on Qi-certified devices, such as the Huawei P30 Pro or other flagship Samsung devices like the Galaxy S20, S20+, S20 Ultra, Z Flip, Note10, Note10+, S10e, S10, S10+, and Fold.

-Related Reading: How to Drop a Pin on iPhone
+Related Reading: How To Drop a Pin on iPhone

 The battery-sharing iPhone application also allows VoIP calling and has additional privacy controls that allow you to block battery life using a quick toggle.